Jon'Vea Johnson

-Jon'Vea J'Qyay Johnson (born December 23, 1995) is an American football wide receiver for the Memphis Showboats of the United States Football League (USFL).
+Jon'Vea J'Qyay Johnson (born December 23, 1995) is an American professional football wide receiver.
 He played college football at the University of Toledo.
+Johnson has been a member of the Dallas Cowboys, Jacksonville Jaguars, Chicago Bears, Montreal Alouettes, Memphis Showboats, Hamilton Tiger-Cats, and Ottawa Redblacks.

-Early years
+Early life

-Johnson attended West Side Leadership Academy, and was coached by his father in football.
+Johnson attended West Side Leadership Academy, and was coached by his father, Jason Johnson, in football.
 As a junior, he registered 47 receptions for 1,054 yards and 9 touchdowns, receiving All-area honors.

 As a senior, he posted 73 receptions for 1,428 yards and 23 touchdowns, receiving All-state honors and was named one of the top 22 players in the state by Indiana Preps.

 He also practiced basketball and was a two-time All-state sprinter, finishing third in the 100 metres at the 2013 state finals.

 College career

 Johnson accepted a football scholarship from the University of Toledo.
 As a redshirt freshman, he appeared in 12 games (one start), making 10 receptions for 142 yards and one receiving touchdown.

-As a sophomore, he started 11 out of 13 games, recording 40 receptions for 773 yards (third on the team), a 19.3-yard average and 10 receiving touchdowns (tied for fifth in school history).
+As a sophomore, he started 11 out of 13 games opposite of future NFL wide receiver Cody Thompson.
+He recorded 40 receptions for 773 yards (third on the team), a 19.3-yard average and 10 receiving touchdowns (tied for fifth in school history).
 He had 9 receptions, 182 yards (seventh in school history) and 3 receiving touchdowns (tied for third in school history) against Brigham Young University.

-As a junior, he started all 14 games, collecting 42 receptions for 689 yards (second on the team), a 16.4-yard average and 5 receiving touchdowns.
+As a junior, he started all 14 games opposite of future NFL player Diontae Johnson.
+He collected 42 receptions for 689 yards (second on the team), a 16.4-yard average and 5 receiving touchdowns.
 He had 5 receptions for 102 yards and 2 touchdowns against the University of Akron in the MAC Championship Game.

-As a senior, he was a backup behind first-team All-conference wide receivers Diontae Johnson and Cody Thompson.
+As a senior, he was a backup behind first-team All-conference wide receivers Johnson and Thompson.
 He appeared in all 12 games (2 starts), registering 32 receptions for 660 yards (second on the team), a 20.6-yard average and 9 receiving touchdowns.
 He had 6 receptions for 112 yards and 2 touchdowns against Fresno State University.

-He finished his college career with 53 games (second in school history), 125 receptions, 2,265 yards, a 18.1-yard average and 25 receiving touchdowns.
+He finished his college career with 53 games (second in school history), 125 receptions, 2,265 yards (eighth in school history), a 18.1-yard average and 25 receiving touchdowns (tied for second in school history).